wallpants/pantsdown/README.md

 ## 📦 Installation

-🚨 Pantsdown is distributed only as a TypeScript module.
+This package is distributed only as a TypeScript module.
 This means you'll need a bundler to handle transpilation.
 See below for usage examples.

 ```sh